Iberian Supercup

-The Iberian Supercup (Spanish: Supercopa Ibérica, Portuguese: Supertaça Ibérica) is an annual men's cup competition for Spanish and Portugese handball teams.
+The Iberian Supercup (Spanish: Supercopa Ibérica, Portuguese: Supertaça Ibérica) is an annual men's cup competition for Spanish and Portuguese handball teams.
 It was first held in 2022.
-The participating teams are the 1st and 2nd placed teams from previous season of Liga ASOBAL and Andebol 1.
+The participating teams from Portugal are the 1st and 2nd placed teams from previous season of Andebol 1 and from Spain it is the winner of Liga ASOBAL and winner Copa del Rey de Balonmano or the runner-up of Copa del Rey de Balonmano if the same team won both.
 It's played in 4 matches taking place during one weekend.
+Where the winner of the Spanish and Portugal league face the other team from the other nation in semi-finals during Saturday.
+Then on Sunday the winners of both semi-finals face each-other in the final while the losers play 3rd place match.

 Supercopa Ibérica replaced the previous Supercopa ASOBAL in Spain.

+FC Barcelona are the current champions, having won all editions of the competition since its creation.